jpritikin/ddal/docs/index.md

 Even without full legalization, decriminalization takes the wind out of our sails (and sales).
 With decriminalization, risk inherent in drug dealing is reduced, reducing the risk premium and potential profits.
-Millions of people currently incarcerated for nonviolent drug offenses would be released.
-Given that the US has the world's [highest per-capita incarceration rate](https://en.wikipedia.org/wiki/Incarceration_in_the_United_States), this could cause some prisons to shut down, leading to unemployment of prison security professionals.
+Worse, millions of people currently incarcerated for nonviolent drug offenses would be released.
+Given that the US has the world's [highest per-capita incarceration rate](https://en.wikipedia.org/wiki/Incarceration_in_the_United_States), this could cause some prisons to shut down, leading to unemployment of [esteemed](https://en.wikipedia.org/wiki/Joe_Arpaio) prison security professionals.
-We hope to ally with Prisons Guards Against Drug Legalization (PGADL) to oppose drug legalization.
+We hope to ally with Prisons Guards Against Drug Legalization (PGADL).
 Please reach out to us.

 In a scenario of blanket legalization,
 * Drug use could **increase**.
 Currently, some people refrain from using because the substances are illegal, buyers fear law enforcement, or buyers doubt the quality of available product sold in the shadows by criminals.
-However, as drug dealers, we can't capitalize on the increase in usage because we're no longer the suppliers.
+However, as drug dealers, we can't capitalize on this possible increase in usage because we're no longer the suppliers.
 Support your local drug dealer; help us avoid going out of business.
 * Drug use could **decrease** because tax collection from legal drug sales could be directed toward treatment and rehabilitation programs.
 This is really the worst possible outcome.
 Not only are we cut out of the cash flow as drug suppliers, but demand for drugs is slowly whittled away.
-The devistating impact of this one-two punch would make it very difficult for us to reverse laws back to our advantage.
+The devastating impact of this one-two punch would make it difficult for us to reverse laws back to our advantage.
 This is an outcome that we are most keen to avoid.